chrislozinski/cis4900w26-eduOS/README.md

 - **M4**: Completion of M.V.P and live in person demo of the platform, demonstrating the implmented application, its functionality and describing potential future features and areas of improvement.
 This will include a detailed written report of the design methodology, development process, and core application features among other topics.

-## Authors and acknowledgment
-This project is being developed by Chris Lozinski under the supervision of Prof. Stefan Kremer

 ## Project status
 - Development ongoing, working towards Milestone 1

+## Authors and acknowledgments
+This project is being developed by Chris Lozinski under the supervision of Prof. Stefan Kremer